berkeman/glansigt/_posts/2019-06-05-performance.markdown

 #### Optimised Storage Format

+Data can be stored very efficiently on disk.
 If we know that a data column only contains, say, 64 bit floats, we can write that information in the header of the file, and then concatenate all the floats together without separation.
-Similar efficient approaches exists for the various data types available, optimising both storage requirements and parsing times.
+Variable length types prefix each data item with a record containing its length.
+Similar efficient approaches exists for all the various data types available, optimising both storage requirements and parsing times.

-In addition, if the dataset is small, slice files are actually concatenated into fewer files using indexing.
+In addition, if a dataset is small, slice files are concatenated into fewer larger files, and in-file indexing to access the data.
 This is done in order to keep the number of small files and total disk access time to a minimum.

 #### Data Partitioning using a Hash Function

-Using a hash function to determine which data rows that goes into which slices is a simple way to open up for entirely independent parallel processing.
+Using a hash function to determine which data row that goes into which slice is a simple way to pave the way for entirely independent parallel processing.

 If we hash our dataset on the `user` variable, for example, we will